How does a Camshaft Position Sensor? | Symptoms of a bad Camshaft Position Sensor

 Camshaft Position Sensor

-When the air-fuel mixture is ignited at precisely the right time, engine power and fuel economy increase, and exhaust emissions decrease.
+The information of the CMP sensor helps the PCM to optimize the engine performance.
+When the air-fuel mixture burns at precisely the right time, engine power and fuel economy increase, and exhaust emissions decrease.

 Bad Camshaft Position Sensor Symptoms